- 69 business

-Your Class is splurging for a full-color book, so we’d like to fill it with your color photos and get our money’s worth.
-(Though if you have a dandy B&W, we’d be happy to have that as well.)
+Your Class is splurging for a full-color book, so we’d like to fill it with your color photos and get our money’s worth (though if you have a dandy B&W, we’d be happy to have that as well).

 First item is You, Yourself.
-We have scanned both the Green Book and Aegis pictures.
-If you were in both publications, we want to know which one you prefer.
-If you don’t like either, feel free to send a “better” photo (a head shot) of you taken around those Dartmouth years.
-We’ll refer to this as your Profile Picture.
+We have scanned all the Green Book and Aegis pictures.
+If you were in both publications, tell us via the Questionnaire which one you prefer.
+Our “default” is to use the Aegis photo if you don’t tell us your preference.
+If you don’t like either of those, you may send a “better” photo (head shot) taken during those Dartmouth years.
+Every classmate will have at least this “Profile Picture” in the book.

-Category Two, which we know from experience can be troublesome, are technical specs if you are sending a digital photo, which we prefer.
+We know from experience that digital photos can be a minefield, so here are some easy technical specs if you are sending a digital photo, which we prefer.

 - Format: Your photos can be in a jpeg, tiff, Photoshop, or most other format.
 Send them as photo files; do not include your photos in a Word or any other kind of document.
 When in doubt, just send it.
 We’ll let you know what we think.

 - File names: It would make our job lots easier if you would rename your files like this: Schmoe Joe with family; or Schmoe Joe Paddling with Sarah Conn River; or Schmoe Joe Just before lift-off.
 Those may be all the captions you need to provide, or —